cujojs/curl/README.md

 problems via a timeout, which can be tricky to set correctly. curl does this in a backwards-compatible way so AMD-compliant plugins will still work in curl.

-curl.js will also return a promise from require() calls.
+curl.js will also return a promise from curl() calls.
 This allows you to write code like this:

-	require(
+	curl(
 		[
 			'myApp/moduleA',
 			'myApp/moduleB'